vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 ### Partially fetching facets

-This last option improves search pages' performance by partially fetching the total number of facets available to be displayed.
+This option improves search pages' performance by partially fetching the total number of facets available to be displayed.

-Once this option is enabled, users on the search results page will only see filters with 10 facets at the most - the remaining facets, if any, will not be automatically fetched by the search query, and therefore will not be displayed as well.
+Once this option is enabled, users on the search results page will see a maximum of 10 facets per filter - the remaining facets, if any, will not be automatically fetched by the search query, nor displayed to the end-user.

-Instead, a `Show more` button will be displayed among the 10 first facets in order to allow users to fetch and see the remaining ones.
+Instead, a `Show more` button will be displayed below the rendered facets, allowing users to fetch the remaining ones.

 :information_source: *Remember: we call Facets the filter's value.
 For example: `Color` is a filter whose value, `Blue`, is its Facet.*